 Once you’re logged in and have linked all of your accounts with Personal Capital, simply hover over the accounts menu at the top of the page and click on Dashboard.

-On the left hand side of the page, you’ll see a listing of all of your accounts.
+On the left-hand side of the page, you’ll see a listing of all of your accounts.
 At the top of this menu, you’ll see a section that totals up all of your cash that isn’t in investment accounts.

 In addition to your cash accounts, you’ll also have cash as a part of your investments.

-To see how much of your investments is in cash, scroll to the bottom of your dashboard to the portfolio allocation section.
+To see how much of your investments are in cash, scroll to the bottom of your dashboard to the portfolio allocation section.
 You can hover over the label cash or the green section in the graphic to see how much cash you have in investments.

 Add the cash from investments to the cash in your my accounts section and you’ll have the total amount of cash you have in your finances.